hestiacp/hestiacp-docs/web/docs/introduction/customization.md

 With the release of Hestia 1.4.6 we have added pre-install and post-install hooks.
 For example, you can use hooks to:

 - Disable and enable demo mode before and after an update.
-- Restore a customized skeleton page.
+- Restore a customised skeleton page.

 Hooks are located in one of the following files: